 Can I use it immediately after a relaxer or chemically treated hair?

-Generally, you wait for two weeks after a relaxer to get a permanent colour, but you can use semi-permanent colour after a relaxer or chemically treated service on grey hair to tone your hair without any damage.
+You can use a semi-permanent colour after a relaxer or chemically treated service on grey hair to tone your hair without any damage.

 How to choose the perfect shade of colour?